Updated: Nov 28, 2022

 In addition, you must report the accident to the California Department of Motor Vehicles (DMV).

 It's also crucial to notify the insurance provider about the accident.
-To settle your lawsuit, the insurer will negotiate with the other driver's insurer.
+The insurer will negotiate with the other driver's insurer to settle your lawsuit.

 When someone's acts, or in some cases, inactions, fall short of the fair expectations set to protect another from injury, this is known as negligence.
 In California, for example, drivers have a legal obligation to ensure the safety of those on the lane.